mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_client_get_handshake_description.rst

 Single-threaded client behavior
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Single-threaded clients only have one active connection to each server.
 The one connection is used for both monitoring and application operations.
 However, the server description returned by :symbol:`mongoc_client_get_handshake_description` may still differ from the server description returned by :symbol:`mongoc_client_get_server_description`.
-Notably, if connected to a load balanced cluster, the :symbol:`mongoc_client_get_server_description` will describe the load balancer server (:symbol:`mongoc_server_description_type` will return "LoadBalancer").
-And :symbol:`mongoc_client_get_handshake_description` will describe the backing server.
+Notably, if connected to a load balanced cluster, the server description returned by :symbol:`mongoc_client_get_server_description` will describe the load balancer server (:symbol:`mongoc_server_description_type` will return "LoadBalancer").
+And the server description returned by :symbol:`mongoc_client_get_handshake_description` will describe the backing server.

 Parameters
 ----------